-Social Finance has developed a scenario planning process to help local authorities manage their resources and take positive action in the face of the uncertainties created by Covid-19.
+Social Finance has developed a scenario planning process to help local authorities meet the challenges of the next phases of the Covid-19 response.

-The findings are summarised in an article for the MJ.
-We have also produced a scenario planning methodology (PDF), which councils can adapt to suit their own local needs and circumstances.
+The findings of an initial scenario planning exercise are summarised in an article for Apolitical, and we have produced a scenario planning methodology (PDF) for councils to use the approach themselves.

 Scenario planning methodology (PDF)